-In order to comprehend how APANet works, we perform exhaustive experiments to analyze the components in APANet.
-All experiment results are evaluated over all folds of the PASCAL-5$^i$ using the ResNet-50 backbone.
+In order to comprehend how APANet works, we perform extensive ablation studies to analyze the components in APANet.
+All experiment results are evaluated over all folds of the PASCAL-5$^i$ by using the ResNet-50 backbone.

 \textbf{Number of Class-agnostic Prototype.} We fix the loss weight $\lambda$ to 0.5 and choose the value $n$ (the number of clusters) from a given set $\{1, 2, 3, 4, 5\}$.
 As shown in Table~\ref{Number of $n$}, first, our method performs better than the baseline under all cases even in the simplest case~(\ie, $n=1$).
 Second, the best performance is achieved when $n$ is set to 3, which validates the introduction of clustering to obtain finer prototypes.
 Third, the performance slightly decreases when $n$ is either too small or too large.
-We argue that: when $n$ is too small, the feature comparison becomes difficult, as background regions may contain some different semantic information; and when $n$ is too large, the learning task will be so simple and easily fall into over-fitting, due to limited semantics on the query images.
+We argue that: when $n$ is too small, the feature comparison becomes difficult, as background regions may contain diverse semantic information; and when $n$ is too large, the learning task will become too simple, and it will easily fall into over-fitting due to limited semantics on the query images.

 \textbf{Effects of Loss Weight.} We explore the influence of hyper-parameter $\lambda$, where $\lambda$ is a weight that balances the importance between two losses.
 From Table~\ref{table:loss-weight}, we can observe the followings.
 First, when $\lambda$ is 0.5, \ie the two losses are equally important, our method yields a 2.2 mIoU improvement over the baseline.
 This implies the effectiveness of the second loss $L_2$.
 Second, the performance begins to decrease when $L_2$ gets more attention.
 Extremely, when we set $\lambda$ to 1, the performance drops rapidly (from 63.0 to 25.1).
 The reason is that now the whole network learns feature comparison only from the query image without any information from the support images.
 Third, the performance drops as $\lambda$ decreases.
-When $\lambda$ is 0, the overall network will degenerate to the baseline that learns feature comparison only on support-query image pair.
+When $\lambda$ is 0, the overall network will degenerate to the baseline that learns feature comparison only on the support-query image pair.

 \textbf{Class-agnostic Prototypes Alignment Methods.}